sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 If you frequently rely on your editor’s “go to definition” and “find references” features, you’ll also be able to take advantage of Sourcegraph's precise code navigation.
 Only Sourcegraph's offering features IDE-level accuracy and works across repositories.

+If you're brand new to code search and you want to try it, visit [Sourcegraph.com](https://sourcegraph.com/search) to search across open source repositories.

 ## Searching code